 The Access Volunteer Programme builds on the recognition that role models are an important feature of any young person's life.
 With this in mind, the programme recruits and trains Access students to become Ambassadors for the promotion of higher education.
 The primary aim of the programme is to raise the aspirations of pupils in disadvantaged schools with regard to their progression to higher education

 The Programme is open to all existing Access students.
-Successful applicants will be provided with full training before completing school visits.
+Successful applicants will be provided with full training before becoming an Ambassador.
 Ambassadors have found this training very helpful as it teaches them how to deliver a presentation and instills confidence to speak in front of a group.
 These skills are put to use when students are required to make presentations as part of their course work.

-If you are an Access student and you feel you would like an opportunity to give something back to the Access Office and local communities by becoming a Student Ambassador, or should you require any further information about the Access Volunteer Programme, please contact Deirdre O'Connor, Access Volunteer Programme Co-ordinator on 061 23-4121 or at email@example.com
+If you are an Access student and you feel you would like an opportunity to give something back to the Access Office and local communities by becoming a Student Ambassador/Mentor, or should you require any further information about the Access Volunteer Programme, please contact email@example.com